ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 1. The Document Category and type of documents in each category to be uploaded varies based on the applicant type.
 Pre-registration system displays only those types to the applicant.

 ### 2.3.2 Referring to already Uploaded Documents
-1. An Individual logs in to the pre-registration system and opts to Update\modify a Pre-Registration Application
+1. An individual logs in to the pre-registration system and opts to Update\modify a Pre-Registration Application
 1. The system redirects the Individual to the Demographic Details saved in the system earlier
-1. The Individual can update the required data (Basic Demographic) and can proceed to upload Documents.
+1. The individual can update the required data (Basic Demographic) and can proceed to upload Documents.
-1. The Individual may then opt to delete an existing document and upload new document if he\she wants to update the document uploaded (for any of POI, POA, POB, and supporting Document)
+1. The individual may then opt to delete an existing document and upload new document if he\she wants to update the document uploaded (for any of POI, POA, POB, and supporting Document)
 1. The Individual should then review and Confirm Details before proceeding to book appointment